 8. 5G’s arrival will also open the door to new privacy and security concerns

 In time, more 5G IoT devices will connect directly to the 5G network than via a Wi-Fi router.
-This trend will make those devices more vulnerable to direct attack, according to a recent Symantec blog post.
+This trend will make those devices more vulnerable to direct attack.

 For home users, it will become more difficult to monitor all IoT devices, because they will bypass a central router.